dyng/ctrlsf.vim/README.md

     let g:ctrlsf_context = '-B 5 -A 3'
     ```

 A full document about options can be found in `:help ctrlsf-options`.
-(Coming later)

 ## Why not ack.vim or ag.vim ?
 1. ack.vim depends on vim's builtin `:grep` command, which you can not change the output format.
 What makes me to write this plugin is that I found reading lines with no highlight and no context is totally a pain.
 (Use of `:cnext` and `:cprevious` can relieve it, yes.)